Wondering what to see in Genoa? Check out this detailed itinerary that uncovers all the beauties of the Ligurian capital in four wonderful days!

 During your visit, you will pass by various types of architecture, caves, ponds, and beautiful vegetation, along with some fantastic views over Pegli and the sea.
 Highlights include the heavenly Big Lake with the Temple of Diana (see picture above) and the Captain’s Castle, a Neo-Gothic building with a number of symbols that refer to the rational and spiritual worlds.
 Gothic Avenue is another particularly interesting spot, representing Dante’s Dark Wilderness where sooner or later all of us get lost while looking for the meaning of life.

-Day 4 in Genoa: salty air and shades of blue
+Day 4 in Genoa: salty air and countless shades of blue

 The final day of this Genoa itinerary is dedicated to the key element of the city, the sea!
 Don’t expect to idle under a parasol, though… Depending on where you are based, reach the start of Corso Italia and embark on a delightful 3km stroll to Boccadasse, your first stop for the day.
 Corso Italia is Genoa’s main promenade, a wide coastal street lined with cafés and beach clubs.
 It’s a favorite for jogging and the ritual weekend passeggiata.

-Fun fact: it is believed that La Boca, the colourful neighbourhood of Buenos Aires, was founded by a group of immigrants from Boccadasse who moved to the Argentinian capital in the first half of the 19th century and named the area after their hometown.
+Fun fact: it is believed that La Boca, the colorful neighborhood of Buenos Aires, was founded by a group of immigrants from Boccadasse who moved to the Argentinian capital in the first half of the 19th century and named the area after their hometown.
 The assonance is indeed quite strong!

 If time allows, rent a deckchair and parasol for a couple of hours in one of the lovely beach clubs that you’ll see from the promenade and take a dip in the crystalline waters of Nervi… it will be heavenly!